How Much Can You Make Flipping Houses?

 • Sales rates and home values in the community in which the property or properties are located

 Flipping profits are at an all-time high, according to real estate analysts ATTOM Data.
-Low mortgage interest rates and a real estate inventory shortage have created a demand for homes.
 Experts believe that fixing and flipping will continue to be a great real estate strategy well into the future.

-The average gross profit from a home flip is currently upwards of $60K.
+The average gross profit from a home flip is currently more than $73K.
 Whether you're investing solo or with a group of investors, as well as the selling price of your home (minus the cost of upgrades and repairs) can have a huge impact on that number.

 House flips are a great choice for investors who want to make a short-term commitment with the potential to deliver significant profits.
 But how a property is chosen and the process for rehabilitating and re-selling it can make all the difference between great returns and massive headaches.